Morristown Drug Lawyer for Defense Against All New Jersey Drug Offenses

 For some people, Drug Court may represent the last best chance at avoiding a jail sentence.
 Drug Court can provide an alternative to incarceration for those who have struggled with substance abuse.
 Participants in Drug Court gain access to treatment, submit to routine drug screens, and appear in court on a regular basis to monitor their progress.
 Successful completion of Drug Court can not only be a way to avoid a jail sentence; it can provide a new lease on life, as graduates of Drug Court are frequently able to expunge their entire criminal records.

-Distribution and Manufacturing
+Penalties for Distribution and Manufacturing Controlled Substances

 If you are accused of manufacturing drugs in Morristown or possessing them for the purpose of distributing them, the penalties that you are facing will be significantly more severe than if you were believed to simply have drugs for personal use.
 Manufacturing drugs or possessing them with the intent to distribute them to others may be a first- or second-degree crime depending upon the particular circumstances.
 And being charged with a second-degree crime as opposed to a third-degree crime can be the difference between facing a charge that carries a presumption of imprisonment or one that is far less likely to result in a term of incarceration.